rinusser/UEFIStarter/README.md

 This is a small C framework for UEFI development built on top of TianoCore EDK2.

+This repository includes a Vagrantfile for setting up a virtual machine to develop and run UEFI applications.
+If you're familiar with Vagrant and have it set up already you can run your first UEFI applications in just a few minutes!

 The sources are hosted on [GitHub](https://github.com/rinusser/UEFIStarter).